raghavkaushik2004/Synergia/README.md

 # Synergia

-A Multi-tasking application with user-friendly GUI implemented using PySimpleGUI
+- A Multi-tasking application with user-friendly GUI implemented using PySimpleGUI
+- Integrated Spotify API and Google's Calendar API